acquireio/acquire-gtm-template/README.md

 # Acquire GTM Template

 ## How to add GTM Template in Workspace?

-First Open Google Tag Manager Dashboard in your workspace and Click On **'Template'** menu.
+First Open Google Tag Manager Dashboard in your workspace and Click On the 'Template' menu.

 ![Google Tag Manager](https://acquire.io/wp-content/uploads/2019/10/tag-manager-1-100.jpg)